-1. Alfresco activities shall be demarcated to the satisfaction of the City of Joondalup.
-This may be achieved through the use of screens, decorative pot plants, chairs and tables of an appropriate style.
+Alfresco activities shall be demarcated to the satisfaction of the City of Joondalup.
+This may is to be achieved through the use of screens, decorative pot plants, chairs and tables planter boxes of an appropriate style.
+Fences are not permitted.